 easyReservations is a good plugin with many premium add-ons, however I don’t like the fact that it creates a totally custom user interface rather than relying on the default WordPress UI.
 I also found the multitude of tooltips intended to help the user to be more of an annoyance than an aid.
 There appeared to be some bugs as well with the version I tested.
 This plugin seems mostly targeted towards the hospitality industry (hotels, guesthouses, hostels etc.).

-The Events Calendar Pro (or its free version) is a very well-made plugin, but it’s not really for taking appointments, rather it’s for events, and also integrates with WooCommerce for ticketing (through an add-on).
-Just thought I’d mention it if someone was looking for this functionality, so here are the related add-ons: EDD Tickets, Eventbrite Tickets, Shopp Tickets, WooCommerce Tickets & WP E-Commerce Tickets.
+The Events Calendar Pro (or its free version) is a very well-made plugin, but it’s not really for taking appointments.
+Rather, it’s for events, and also integrates with a number of services for ticketing (through add-ons).
+I just thought I’d mention it if someone was looking for this functionality, so here are the related add-ons: EDD Tickets, Eventbrite Tickets, Shopp Tickets, WooCommerce Tickets & WP E-Commerce Tickets.
 There are also a couple of other related plugins from Modern Tribe, and these are Facebook Events & Community Events.

 It seems that this category of plugins for WordPress is not yet very well-defined.
 It’s common to see users ask for refunds because this or that plugin didn’t fulfil their needs.
 The main issue seems to lie in the fact that it’s not that easy to distinguish what each plugin does and what its target market is.